MSHS-OAO/RTC-Oncology/README.md

 # Oncology Dashboard
 The purpose of this project is to build a system wide oncology dashboard that can be used to explore new and established KPIs.
-Some of the dahsbaord are currently being run manually so we are working with MArcy Cohen and Thomas Waslh to automate existing dashboards that the Oncology department currently uses.
+Some of the dahsbaord are currently being run manually so we are working with the oncology department to automate existing dashboards that the Oncology department currently uses.

 # OAO Team Members
 Hala Sweidan, So Youn Kweon, Armando Villegas, Asala Erekat